Wyntuition/jekyll-now/todo/03-work-project.md

         - how called?
             - how functions are called in view?
             - how view is called from script
         - non PK indexes on mod being created?
+Ln 900
+            - document, document_document_id_seq

         - Servers perf: Postgres monitor/inspect, jenkins too (ALL LOCAL?)
         - Query perf: